 Not a tempeh fan?
 You could also use tofu, chicken, chicken sausage, garbanzo beans, etc. Use your favorite protein topper!

-You can also use another grain instead of wheat berries, as they may be difficult to find depending on where you shop.
-I would also recommend farro, barley, kamut or sorghum as great replacements because all are thick enough to hold their own in this veggie harvest bowl and they are chewy.
+If you can’t find wheat berries (they may be difficult to find in some areas), I would also recommend farro, barley, kamut or sorghum as great replacements because all are thick enough to hold their own in this veggie harvest bowl and they are chewy.

 You can also add any other veggies you want – squash, sweet potatoes, broccoli, cauliflower, spinach instead of kale, etc. This harvest bowl recipe is so lovely because it’s versatile and so many different combinations can work!